Angkor Wat: Tourism

 Since the 1990s, Angkor Wat has become a major tourist destination.
-In 1993, there were only 7,650 visitors to the site; by 2004, government figures show that 561,000 foreign visitors had arrived in Siem Reap province that year, approximately 50% of all foreign tourists in Cambodia.
-The number reached over a million in 2007, and over two million by 2012.
-Most visited Angkor Wat, which received over two million foreign tourists in 2013, and 2.6 million by 2018.
+In 1993, there were only 7,650 visitors to the site and by 2004, government figures show that 561,000 foreign visitors had arrived in Siem Reap province that year, approximately 50% of all foreign tourists in Cambodia.
+The number reached over a million in 2007 and over two million by 2012.
+Angkor Wat received over two million foreign tourists in 2013 and 2.6 million by 2018.

 The site was managed by the private SOKIMEX group between 1990 and 2016, which rented it from the Cambodian government.
-The influx of tourists has so far caused relatively little damage, other than some graffiti.
+The influx of tourists has caused damage such as graffiti on the walls.
 Ropes and wooden steps have been introduced to protect the bas-reliefs and floors, respectively.
 Tourism has also provided some additional funds for maintenance—as of 2000 approximately 28% of ticket revenues across the entire Angkor site was spent on the temples—although most work is carried out by teams sponsored by foreign governments rather than by the Cambodian authorities.

-Since Angkor Wat has seen significant growth in tourism throughout the years, UNESCO and its International Co-ordinating Committee for the Safeguarding and Development of the Historic Site of Angkor (ICC), in association with representatives from the Royal Government and APSARA, organised seminars to discuss the concept of "cultural tourism".
-Wanting to avoid commercial and mass tourism, the seminars emphasised the importance of providing high-quality accommodation and services for the Cambodian government to benefit economically, while also incorporating the richness of Cambodian culture.
+Since Angkor Wat has seen significant growth in tourism throughout the years, UNESCO and its International Co-ordinating Committee for the Safeguarding and Development of the Historic Site of Angkor (ICC), in association with representatives from the Royal Government and APSARA, organised seminars to discuss the concept of "cultural tourism", emphasising the importance of providing high-quality accommodation and services to the tourists and for the Cambodian government to benefit economically, while also incorporating the richness of Cambodian culture.
 In 2001, this incentive resulted in the concept of the "Angkor Tourist City" which would be developed about traditional Khmer architecture, contain leisure and tourist facilities, and provide luxurious hotels capable of accommodating large numbers of tourists.